Adaptive clothing

-Despite common misconception, adaptive clothing is utilized by people with a wide range of disabilities, ranging from wheelchair users and people with more visible disabilities to those whose disabilities are not as visible, but still find themselves limited by the construction of typical clothing.
-Those with autism may experience sensory sensitivities to certain fabrics which is not a visible ailment.
-There is also a lot of use of adaptive clothing coming from the elderly community and children who may have disabilities as to make it easier to operate their clothing without assistance or to assist caregivers in dressing the user.Adaptive design, a core component of adaptive clothing design and construction, proactively addresses these foreseen limitations by adapting clothing to the user, benefitting both them and caregivers or healthcare professionals to be more efficient, increasing independence, as well as preventing potential back and shoulder injuries.
-If both functional and fashionable, adaptive clothing can increase an individual’s quality of life and confidence.
+Adaptive clothing is utilized by people with a wide range of disabilities, from wheelchair users and people with visible disabilities to those whose disabilities are not as visible, but still find themselves limited by the construction of typical clothing.
+Those with autism may experience sensory sensitivities to certain fabrics, which is not a visible ailment.
+There is also use of adaptive clothing by the elderly and children with and without disabilities, to make it easier to operate their clothing without assistance or to assist caregivers in dressing the user.
+Adaptive design, a core component of adaptive clothing design and construction, proactively addresses these foreseen limitations by adapting clothing to the user, benefitting both them and caregivers or healthcare professionals to be more efficient, increasing independence, as well as preventing potential back and shoulder injuries.
+If both functional and fashionable, adaptive clothing can increase an individual's quality of life and confidence.